 General - Goodwill Industries of Southern California (Goodwill) was incorporated in 1919.
-Goodwill is a tax-exempt 501(c)(3) public charity, incorporated under the laws of the State of California as a nonprofit public benefit corporation.
+Goodwill is a tax-exempt 501(c)(3) public charity, incorporated under the laws of the state of California as a nonprofit public benefit corporation.
 The mission of Goodwill is to transform lives through the power of work.
 As a social enterprise, Goodwill prepares and places those with the greatest barriers to employment, including veterans, homeless, individuals with disabilities, at-risk youth, the formerly incarcerated, and many more.
-Goodwill operates a network of retail stores and attended donation centers and provides contractual services such as assembly and fulfillment, secure document management, e-recycling, printing, custodial and building services, and workforce development programs in Los Angeles, San Bernardino, and Riverside counties.
+Goodwill operates a network of retail stores and attended donation centers and provides contractual services such as assembly and fulfillment, e-recycling, custodial and building services, printing and workforce development programs in Los Angeles, San Bernardino, and Riverside counties.

-Formation of Goodwill Retail Services - In March 2011, Goodwill's Board of Directors authorized the creation of Goodwill Retail Services (GRS) as a supporting organization under Section 509(a)(3) of the Internal Revenue Code.
+Formation of Goodwill Retail Services (GRS) - In March 2011, Goodwill's board of directors (Board) authorized the creation of GRS as a supporting organization under Section 509(a)(3) of the Internal Revenue Code.
 GRS's purpose is to support, benefit, and carry out the purposes of Goodwill.
 Its specific purpose is to provide staffing services in the retail stores operated by Goodwill.
 GRS was incorporated on April 4, 2011, and received its tax-exempt status determination letter as a 501(c)(3) supporting organization from the Internal Revenue Service on April 20, 2012.
 As the supported organization, Goodwill controls GRS, and the financial statements of the two entities are consolidated.
 Goodwill and GRS are collectively referred to as the "Organization."